 Here are 2 people’s views about the tradition of the woman changing her name after marriage.

 This website lists the various options re name changes after marriage.
 It’s interesting!
-Have a look
+Have a look 🙂

 My views: –

 I’m got married a few months ago and I kept my name.
 Why?
-Well…in my mind, I’ve had my name all my life and I can’t see a good enough reason to change it.
+In my mind, I’ve had my name all my life and I can’t see a good enough reason to change it.
 Why do I need to change my identity?

 I’d also like to keep my name because my dad passed away a few years ago and I am his only child so it’s sentimental.

-I am however, happy to change my title to Mrs. Does it have to be a big thing!
+Does it have to be a big thing!
 If someone sends us an invitation and they write to Mr. and Mrs. Shah, I won’t have a problem with it.
 If we get received at a hotel and I get called Mrs. Shah I don’t and won’t feel the need to correct them.
 It’s more for me!

 What do you think?
 If you’re not married and you are a lady do you think you will change your surname?
 If you are a gent, will you want your wife to change accept your surname?